 Varicose veins are a common condition that occurs in both men and women.
-Though there is a misconception that varicose veins are just an unsightly cosmetic concern, their presence can be dangerous.
+Though there is a misconception that they’re just an unsightly cosmetic concern, the presence of varicose veins can be dangerous.

 Why Varicose Veins Are Bad

 In addition to making a person self-conscious because of how noticeable they are, varicose veins can also cause swelling, pain, aches, tiredness and restless leg syndrome.
 Over time and left untreated, varicose veins can lead to dangerous complications.

 The blood pooling in the veins can clot causing a painful condition called superficial phlebitis.
 While superficial phlebitis is not necessarily dangerous on its own, it can lead to deep vein thrombosis, which is a deep vein clot.
 If this occurs, immediate medical attention must be sought as it is very dangerous.